Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Make Sure That Your Dog Is Healthy

-If your dog is recovering from an injury or infection, you will want to wait until it has a complete bill of health before heading out for a jog.
+If your dog is recovering from an injury or infection, you will want to wait until they have a complete bill of health before heading out for a jog.
 You’ll also want to make sure that the dog is old enough and big enough to go for a run with you.
-A young pup that’s still growing may not have the stability in its bones and joints to go for extended runs and may be at risk of potential injury and developmental joint problems.
+A young pup that’s still growing may not have the stability in their bones and joints to go for extended runs and may be at risk of potential injury and developmental joint problems.
 This is especially true for large and giant breed puppies.

 2. Consider Your Dog’s Breed

-Be sure to also take your dog’s breed into consideration.
+Be sure to also consider your dog’s breed.
 For example, small dog breeds, such as Jack Russell Terriers and Poodles, won’t be as well suited for long runs as larger breeds such as Golden Retrievers, Huskies, and Dalmatians.
-And then there are breeds such as Shih Tzus, Pugs, and French Bulldogs that, because of their short noses, should avoid running altogether.
+And then there are breeds such as Shih Tzus, Pugs, and French Bulldogs that, because of their short noses and brachycephaly, should avoid running altogether.

 Golden Labrador Retriever